-An electronic diary for CPD has been developed and is open to all members and non-members who participate in the FPH CPD scheme to record their CPD.
-The online diary allows users to keep an accurate record of their learning activities.
-It also allows them to submit their annual CPD return online in one easy click, as well as their portfolio when they are selected for audit.
+All members should use the online CPD diary, supported by the linked PDP.
+The online diary allows members to keep an accurate record of their learning activities and to submit their annual CPD return online in one easy click, as well as their portfolio when they are selected for audit.